synlp/.github/profile/readme.md

-# Welcome to SYNLP !
+# Welcome to Yan Song's NLP Group !

 We are a creative and productive team focusing on a wide range of topics in natural language processing (NLP).